Best Career Paths for People Who Love to Travel

 Okay, here’s one you may not have considered to be great for traveling, however, it’s quite the opposite.
 Architects are constantly improving their abilities to use technological and natural resources to help plan, develop, and build some of the most commonly used and prestigious buildings around the world.
 Though you’ll need to have a postgraduate degree and the proper licenses, there are schools that offer IPAL degree options to help accelerate the process.
 Once completed, you could essentially travel the world designing buildings for government entities, corporate brands, and more.

 Blogger or Travel Writer

 Travel is a broad subject matter to discuss, and there are millions of online users who want to know all they can about the world around them.
-If you have a passion for writing, you could make a decent living as a travel blogger or freelance writer.
+If you have a passion for writing, you could make a decent living as learning how to become a travel blogger or freelance writer.
 Since all of your work will be done virtually and your office can be anywhere there’s an internet connection and computing device, the skies are the limits to where you can travel and explore.

 Teach English as a Second Language

 As much as Americans try to learn popular languages like Spanish, French, and Mandarin, there are citizens of other countries who are interested in learning how to speak English.
 Becoming a language teacher will require certification and other details depending on what countries you speak in, but it is well worth it.
 You can travel far and wide and find a position anywhere.
 From teaching school-aged children to helping business professionals, you could be learning about other cultures as you teach them about your native tongue, like I did as an english teacher in Chiang Mai.